 Wrap good reads and notebooks in our two-stitch, easy-knit book cover pattern by Julie Picard complete with a little pocket for highlighters or hooks.
 A sleeve for the bookish crafter!
 Julie will show you how to make your own knitted book covers so you can keep all your favourite novels safe.
 This would be a fab gift idea for a fellow book-lover and will protect their books from dust, spills and scratches!

 This project was created by Julie for Mollie Makes magazine – for more easy-make craft projects and creative inspiration, subscribe to Mollie or click here to find out more.
 Oh and remember there’s loads of free knitting patterns right here on Gathered.
+Brush up on the basics in our knitting for beginners article, or our how to cast on knitting and how to cast off knitting features, too.

 You will need: